nickm543/dotfiles/README.md

-# A place for my Void Linux dotfiles
+# A place for my Linux dotfiles